arpansahu/arpansahu_dot_me/Readme.md

 A Record	@	0.227.49.244 (public ip of ec2)	Automatic
 ```

-Note: now you will be able to see nhinx running page if you open public ip of the machine
+Note: now you will be able to see nginx running page if you open public ip of the machine

 Make Sure your EC2 security Group have this entry inbound rules